 1) writing does not come easy to me, and

-2) I could not improve on the two already written that turned my life around, and literally ‘saved’ my life… the Bible and the Personal and Social Responsibility curriculum I taught the last 2 dozen of my 41 year teaching career.
+2) I could not improve on the two already written that not only turned my life around, but literally ‘saved’ it — the Bible and this Personal and Social Responsibility curriculum below I taught the last 2 dozen of my 41-year career.

 PERSONAL AND SOCIAL RESPONSIBILITY This curriculum was written by Constance Dembrowsky, a lady with whom I’ve grown to deeply respect.
 Her LOVEfor children and humanity is contagious, equaled only by her ability to express it through these curriculum materials.
-She writes her books, including this curriculum with pen and pencil, then has them typed for publication.
+She wrote this curriculum with pen and pencil, then had typed for publication.
 If I didn’t believe in God, I would ‘worship’ Connie 😁

 – – – – –

 I found that more I studied God’s word the more effective my teaching her curriculum became.

 BTW, I also transcribe weekly sermons from the greatest teacher under whom I’ve ever sat.
 These can also be found in this blog here… https://evansthoughtsonlife.com/

 Transcribing has helped me become not only a more peaceful person, but a better teacher.
 And one doesn’t even have to agree with this pastor, but listening and reading his words will improve your communication skills well-crafted words and authentic, easy-to-understand delivery style are refreshing.
 And while each pastor has their own style, this guy could be a “tuning fork” for all.

 In addition to the author, the following is also dedicated to the 7000+ former students and their parents who contributed to our mutual growth over the years.
 Thank you… our lives will never be the same because of the time we shared.
 Re-sharing, “Paying it Forward” will increase the ‘natural highs’ we got during our precious time together.